The TMU Lights program is currently on hold. We are not accepting any new lighting proposal requests at this time.

-The TMU Lights program allows members of the Toronto Metropolitan University community to request colour changes to the programmable LED street light poles on Gould Street and the Church Street bridge to highlight important themes, events, and causes.
+The TMU Lights program allows members of the Toronto Metropolitan University community to request colour changes to the programmable LED street light poles on Gould and Victoria streets and the LED lights on the Church Street bridge to highlight important themes, events, and causes.

 The LED lights can produce dynamic ambient effects in a wide range of colours and offer a unique opportunity for community engagement through light, architecture, and social media.